 Tall Pantry Cabinet Vs Pantry Closets

 Tall pantry cabinets are all the rage in kitchen design, but why?
-There are a lot great reasons to use them instead of building a pantry closet.
+There are a lot of great reasons to use them instead of building a pantry closet.

 - More Attractive